cwgdata/OperatorWorkshop/README.md

 `cd operator/helm`

-## View YAML and walk through all the option
+## View YAML and walk through all the options

 `vi providers/workshop.yaml`